J&J taps British science quietly where Pfizer storms in

 For many in the pharmaceutical industry, this outward-looking approach represents the future, because tapping into external science is vital if large corporations are to keep up with fast-moving developments in basic science and biotechnology.

-And that leaves some analysts wondering whether Pfizer's $106 billion (63.1 billion pounds) attempt to buy AstraZeneca - a move rejected by the British firm - is actually focused on better drug discovery or really all about tax and cost savings, as many critics charge.
+And that leaves some analysts wondering whether Pfizer's $106 billion attempt to buy AstraZeneca - a move rejected by the British firm - is actually focused on better drug discovery or really all about tax and cost savings, as many critics charge.

 ONE PLUS ONE EQUALS LESS THAN TWO